 – guaranteed the share price of money market funds, thus extending FDIC-type insurance beyond commercial banks for the first time, even though the money market funds had never paid insurance premiums as commercial banks and their depositors periodically have to do.
 The Temporary Guarantee Program for Money Market Funds lasted from September 2008 to September 2009.

 The Fed and Treasury also started several major initiatives to support the value of mortgage-backed securities.
 That includes backstopping Fannie Mae and Freddie Mac, who in turn guarantee mortgages that collateralized about one-fourth of the repo market at that time.

 In the 1930s, after decades of bank runs, and against the wishes of key bankers and the Roosevelt Administration, American voters forced Congress to create FDIC insurance for commercial banks, paid for by the banks.
 Ever since, Americans have banked with confidence that their deposits were safe.

-Some economists and analysts are calling on Congress and the Financial Stability Oversight Council to consider proposals for a similar safety net for shadow banking, one that would be paid for by the banks.
-Others caution that the cost of a safety net could make repo and securitization too expensive to be worth doing.
+Some economists and analysts have called on Congress and the Financial Stability Oversight Council to consider proposals for a similar safety net for shadow banking, one that would be paid for by those financial institutions.
+Others have cautioned that the cost of a safety net could make repo and securitization too expensive to be worth doing.